stuart-knock/docs/UserGuide/UserGuide-UI.rst

 Project:
     where projects are defined and administered.

-Burst:
+Simulator:
-    where Simulate, Analyze and View are combined to have a quick overview of the ongoing Project.
+    where simulations are launched, combined with the analyzers and visualiers.
+It allows to have quick overview of the ongoing Project.

-SpaceTime:
+Stimulus:
     where spatiotemporal stimuli can be generated.

 Analyze: